Why is government advice so often wrong?

 - WHO (World Health Organization – influence but no control.)

 There are more…a book would be better than an article.
-There are also temporary sources of advice such as a white house advisor on the pandemic who can choose “facts” from any of the other sources!
+There are also temporary sources of advice such as a white house advisor on the pandemic who can choose “facts” from any of the other sources and is apparently not vetted well for conflicts of interest!
 This complex of sources is part of the problem…sometimes the right hand does not know what the left hand is doing.
 (The EPA and FDA confusion regarding mercury is a good example.)
 Sometimes government entities have conflicting missions.
 (For example, the FDA might wish to ban a food because it is not good for our health, but the USDA is charged with promoting the sale of that commodity.)
 Congress can make health-related laws based on whatever information attracts their attention…sometimes that is pressure from big money special interests such as the pharmaceutical, tobacco, big Ag and other industries.
 (E.g. the 1992 Food Pyramid was devised and promoted by lobbyists for the processed food industry, not scientists.)